thestackshack/cim/README.md

 CIM is not a CloudFormation abstraction.

 So what’s the problem?
 Why did you build CIM?
-The problem I was having with the AWS CloudFormation cli was remember the exact cli options used in previous executions.
+The problem I was having with the AWS CloudFormation cli was remembering the exact cli options used in previous executions.
 Plus I wanted support for things like nested stacks, variable resolution, environments, encryption, Lambda deployments, etc…

  - CIM makes it easy to create, update, and delete stacks
  - CIM allows you to create nested stacks